Biology Applications with Photogrammetry

 This project was created by Jan Wesbuer.
 It has 16 photos and 8 point clouds.
 The resulting model has 21,000 3D points.

-This image is a screen shot of PhotoModeler Scanner showing a textured 3D point cloud, a 3D textured surface model and 2 of the 16 photos.
+This image is a screen shot of PhotoModeler Premium showing a textured 3D point cloud, a 3D textured surface model and 2 of the 16 photos.

-This animation of the textured point cloud was created and exported entirely by PhotoModeler Scanner.
+This animation of the textured point cloud was created and exported entirely by PhotoModeler Scanner (now Premium).
 [Note that in this animation only 3D points are rendered (as small solid-colored discs) and no surfaces appear - hence the sparkle look.]

 "Reconstructing the three-dimensional (3D) form of living organisms in their natural habitat is a challenge and, currently, there are no methods enabling reconstruction over a wide range of field conditions and animal sizes and forms."